SemiQuant/RCAnalysis/README.md

 ## consensus.sh
-Takes as input the cut up fastq files for each read and creates a consensus for each Two methods available
+Takes as input the cut up fastq files for each read and creates a consensus for each make sure only taking those with multiple reads, and then adding the singletons at the end if user wants Two methods available
 Output is a fastq (or fasta) file with the consensus reads (one for each *amplicon*) that can be used downstream as usual